 What do baby teeth look like when coming in?

 Baby teeth are generally brighter white compared to permanent teeth.
 When they grow in through the gums, usually you will notice the white edge or cusp tip (in molars).

 Does teething cause fever in babies?

 Not usually, but some babies can experience a low-grade fever while teething.

 Yes.
 All baby teeth have roots, usually ranging from 1 root to 3 roots, depending on the tooth.

-Does your child need an appointment with a pediatric dentist?
+Does your child need an appointment with a pediatric dentist in Portland?
 Call us at 503-223-5039 to schedule your visit to our downtown Portland location!